Rafiduzzaman/Game-Portal-Site/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank everyone for the guides and materials.
+I would like to thank Cindy Shin as the original design was created by her.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>